istat-methodology/fnopi-classification/README.md

 - Preprocess text data related to nursing and healthcare professions.

-- Apply models to assign codes to documents and to create clsuters from documents.
+- Apply models to assign codes to documents and to create clusters from documents.

-This work is part of the broader ISTAT efforts to support statistical analysis in the healthcare sector, improving the understanding of nursing professions and their distribution across Italy.

 ## Repository Structure
 Here’s an overview of the repository’s main components: